cometbft/cometbft-rs/README.md

 [![Apache 2.0 Licensed][license-image]][license-link]
 ![Rust Stable][rustc-image]

-[CometBFT] in Rust with [TLA+ specifications](/docs/spec).
+[CometBFT] client framework in Rust with [TLA+ specifications](/docs/spec).

 CometBFT is a high-performance blockchain consensus engine for Byzantine fault tolerant applications written in any programming language.

-## Tendermint Core Compatibility
+## CometBFT Compatibility

-cometbft-rs has been tested for compatibility with Tendermint Core v0.34.21.
+cometbft-rs has been tested for compatibility with CometBFT v0.34.x, v0.37.x and v0.38.x.

 ## Requirements